Note: these requirements only apply to students admitted prior to September 2013.

 - The Graduate Committee has also the option of changing the outcome of the Depth Examination from failed to passed.

 - If the Graduate Committee finds that a negative decision for a second attempt at the Depth Examination is academically and procedurally sound, the negative decision has to be approved by the Director.
 If after a second failed attempt the Director and the Graduate Committee recommend to the Chair of the Science Graduate Council that the student be required to withdraw on academic grounds.
-The student may appeal the recommendation to withdraw by following the procedures outlined in the School of Graduate studies calendar.
+The student may appeal the recommendation to withdraw by following the procedures outlined in the School of Graduate Studies and Postdoctoral Affairs calendar.